SUMMER 2023 IMPORTANT DATES

 Applications for Summer 2023 will be reviewed on a rolling basis, and applications are due by March 28, 2023.
 If you meet these qualifications, and would like to apply for the NYTI, please apply here!

 PAYMENT AND CANCELLATION POLICIES

 At the time of registration, a $250 deposit per program is required to save a registrant’s spot.
-This deposit is fully refundable through the advertised deadline.
+This deposit is fully refundable through February 28, 2023.

-Full payments are due on the advertised deadline and after that day payments are non-refundable and non-transferable.
+Full payments are due by April 4, 2023 and after that day, payments are non-refundable and non-transferable.
 All payments made after this day are subject to a $75 late fee.